jonorl/wheres-bluey/README.md

    - Click the "Start Game" button to begin.
 This triggers a backend API call to record the start time.

 2. **Find the Characters**:
-   - Click on the image to open a dropdown menu.
+   - Left click on the image to open a dropdown menu.
-   - Select a character (Socks, Muffin, or Bob Bilby) to check if they’re in that spot.
+   - Select a character to check if they’re in that spot.
    - Green checkmarks (✅) indicate a correct find; red crosses (🚫) mean try again!

 3. **Complete the Game**:
    - Find all three characters to finish the game.
+The end time will be recorded on the backend and the total time will be calculated.
    - Enter your name in the congratulatory modal to submit your score.

 4. **View the Leaderboard**: